kvchen/kvchen.github.io/_pages/cs61a/quiz04.md

 layout: post
 ---

+**Note**: If you wish to meet with me one on one to discuss the course, please shoot me an email with your available times.
+My email can be found on the [course info page](/cs61a/).
+If you want to tell me how to improve, please use [this form](http://goo.gl/forms/fUieXB6oHv) or send me a private email if you want me to get back to you.

 {% problem %}

 Complete the implementation of `print_by_level`, which takes in a tree and prints each "level" of the tree in sequential order, as a series of lists.
 A level of a tree is defined as all the elements at the same depth from the root.
 Assume that you can use `branches(tree)` and `root(tree)`.